JZacharyG/ProofSchool/README.md

 You can add parts/subproblems by nesting these environments up to three levels deep.
 The first level is labeled with numbers, the second with lowercase letters, the third with lowercase roman numerals.

 The `prob*` environment creates an unnumbered problem, which has all of the features of a problem (including easy control of spacing and the ability to add solutions) in a format that looks more or less like a normal block of text!
-Unless explicitly suppressed, subproblems will still be numbered as usual.
+Subproblems will still be numbered as usual.

 #### Solutions

 If `\solution` or `\solution*` appears inside a problem environment, then everything that follows will only by typeset if solutions are shown (with the option `solutions`).

-Importantly, the solution is placed in the space below the problem, but (if using `\solution`, not `\solution*`) it does not add any additional space, so the layout of the handout will be identical whether or not you show solutions.
-This unfortunately means that the solution can spill over into the next problem, or off the end of the page, if you are not careful.
+With `\solution`, the solution is placed in the space below the problem, but it does not add any additional space (so the layout of the handout will be approximately identical whether or not you show solutions).  **This unfortunately means that the solution can spill over into the next problem, or off the end of the page, if you are not careful.**

-The starred version instead has the solution replace the space that would otherwise have been left.
+With `\solution*`, the solution replaces the space that would otherwise have been left.

 If typeset, the solution will be prepended with the contents of `\SolutionPrefixFont\SolutionPrefix`, which default to `\bfseries` and `SOLUTION:` respectively , but you can `\renewcommand` either of them if you’d like.

 #### Problems in Columns/Grids

 Problems can be placed in a grid (numbered across the row, instead of down the column).
 This can be achieved with the `columns` option described below, or by issuing the command `\ProbsInColumns{n}`, where n is the desired number of columns. `\ProbsNotInColumns` is equivalent to `\ProbsInColumns{0}`, and causes subsequent problems to be typeset in the usual way.
 This command is useful (in comparison to corresponding option to the `prob` environment) if you want to change the number of columns part way through a grid, or if you want to use columns for the top level of problems instead of just for subproblems.

 You do not need to add explicit linebreaks, but any linebreaks that you do add will be respected.
 The first problem in a grid should be preceeded by a blank line.